RasaHQ/medicare_locator/README.md

 ## 📱 Use Telegram as Chat platform
 In order to chat to the Medicare Locator through Telegram you can do the following:
-1. First if you don't already use Telegram, download it and set it up with your phone.
+**Step 1**: First if you don't already use Telegram, download it and set it up with your phone.
 Once you are registered with Telegram you start by setting up a Telegram bot.
-2. To setup your own bot go to the [Telegram BotFather](https://web.telegram.org/#/im?p=@BotFather), enter `/newbot` and follow the instructions.
+**Step 2**: To setup your own bot go to the [Telegram BotFather](https://web.telegram.org/#/im?p=@BotFather), enter `/newbot` and follow the instructions.
 You should get your `access_token`, and the username you set will be your `verify`.
 Save this information as you will need it later.
-3. You need to connect to Telegram via a webhook.
+**Step 3**: Now you will need to connect to Telegram via a webhook.
 To create a local webhook from your machine you can use [Ngrok](https://ngrok.com/).
 Follow the instructions on their site to set it up on your computer.
-Move ngrok to your working directory and in a new terminal run:
+Move `ngrok` to your working directory and in a new terminal run:
 ```
 ./ngrok http 5005
 ```
 Ngrok will create a https address for your computer.
 For Telegram you need the address in this format:
 `https://xxxxxx.ngrok.io/webhooks/telegram/webhook`

-4. Go to the *credentials.yml* file and input your personal `access_token`, `verify` and `webhook_url`.
+**Step 4**: Go to the *credentials.yml* file that you downloaded from the repo and input your personal `access_token`, `verify` and `webhook_url`.
+You will have to update the `webhook_url` everytime you do redo Step 3, the `access_token` and `verify` will stay the same.

-5. In a new terminal start the server for the custom action by running:
+**Step 5**: In a new terminal start the server for the custom action by running:
 ```
 make action-server
 ```
-6. In a new terminal connect to Telegram by running:
+**Step 6**: In a new terminal connect to Telegram by running:
 ```
 make telegram
 ```

-7. Now you and anyone on Telegram are able to chat to your bot!
+**Step 7**: Now you and anyone on Telegram are able to chat to your bot.
+You can find it by searching for its name on Telegram.

 Detailed information about this can also be found in the [Rasa Docs](https://rasa.com/docs/core/connectors/#telegram-connector).